wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 At the end of the method, the original `GETS` event object is removed from the MSHR front entry by calling `cleanUpAfterResponse()`.

+##### handleGetX(), Request Path

+Method `handleGetX()` handles `GETX`, and its logic is similar to `handleGetS()`, especially the distinction between full miss and partial miss.
+If the access misses the cache, then a directory entry is allocated, and its state transits to `IM`.
+The `GETX` event is also forwarded to the lower level by calling `forwardMessage()`.
+If the access sees a `S` state entry, an upgrade is only needed if the cache is not a last-level cache.
+The upgrade is perfomed by first forwarding the event to the lower level, and then calling `invalidateExceptRequestor()` to either invalidate (`INV`), or to invalidate and fetch data from the upper level (`FetchInv`).
+If at least one invalidation is sent to the upper level, then the state transits to `SM_Inv`.
+Otherwise, there is no need to wait for invalidation, because there is not any upper level sharer nor owner, in which case the state transits to `SM`.